 - 2 ¼ teaspoons instant yeast

 - 2 large eggs, room temp

 - ½ teaspoon vanilla extract

-- DOUGH: in a glass measuring cup, heat the milk for 45 seconds or until warm to the touch (about 105- 110ºF.)
-In the bowl of an electric mixer fitted with the dough hook attachment, add 4 cups of flour, sugar, salt, powdered milk, and the yeast.
+- DOUGH: In the bowl of an electric mixer fitted with the dough hook attachment, add 4 cups of flour, sugar, salt, powdered milk, yeast, and whisk together until thoroughly combined.
 Add the warm milk mixture, eggs, and melted butter.
-Beat on medium-low speed to combine.
-If the dough is sticking to the sides of the bowl, add 2-3 tablespoons of flour at a time, until the dough begins to pull away from the side (up to ½ a cup.)
-Continue running the dough in the machine for another 5-7 minutes on medium-low speed.
+Mix on medium-low speed to combine for 5-7 minutes.
+If the dough is sticking to the sides of the bowl after the first 4 minutes, add 1-2 tablespoons of flour at a time, until the dough begins to pull away from the side (up to ¾ a cup.)
 Remove dough from hook and cover with plastic wrap.
 Let the dough rest for 10 minutes.
-(See notes)

 - FILLING: Position a rack in the center of the oven and preheat the oven to 200ºF.
 In a small bowl, whisk together the sugars, cinnamon, and nutmeg, set aside.